PhD Candidate, Development Studies · Cornell University

 Land Relations

-Land is never just a material substrate; it is a terrain of power, memory, and livelihood.
+Land and water are never just a material substrate; they are a terrain of power, memory, and livelihood.
 My work examines how climate change and its governance reshape access, tenure, and property in rural and coastal landscapes in Indonesia and the United States.

 Agrarian Change